GetStream/stream-video-swift/docusaurus/docs/iOS/client/querying-calls.md

 #### Watching Calls

-If you set the `watch` property to `true`, you will be able to watch realtime updates of the calls.
+If you set the `watch` property to `true`, you will be able to watch real-time updates of the calls.
 The `@Published` `calls` variable will provide all the updates to the calls, that you can use to update your UI.

 #### Cleanup